 - Foods from vending machines are expensive.
 Bring food from home.

 - Grow your own food.
-Participants of SNAP can buy seeds and plants with the EBT card.
-For online information about SNAP, go to dss.mo.gov/fsd/fstamp
+SNAP participants can buy seeds and plants with the EBT card.
+For online information about SNAP, go to https://mydss.mo.gov/food-assistance.

 - Are you an older adult interested in receiving meals?
-Contact your local Area Agency on Aging online at health.mo.gov/seniors/aaa.
+Contact your local Area Agency on Aging online.

 - If you fall into any of the categories below and meet income guidelines, you may be eligible to receive services and nutritious foods from the WIC (Women, Infants and Children) program:

-*You are breast-feeding (up to 1 year after delivery as long as you are breast-feeding)
+*You are breastfeeding (up to one year after delivery as long as you are breastfeeding).

-*It has been 6 months or less since you delivered your baby or terminated the pregnancy
+*It has been six months or less since you delivered your baby or terminated the pregnancy.

 To find a WIC agency, call TEL-LINK at 1-800-TEL-LINK or 1-800-835-5465, or check with your local health department.

 - Contact your local MU Extension center for more information or to see if they have classes on nutrition and saving money at the grocery store.

 - For more information call MU Extension's Show-Me Nutrition Line at 1-888-515-0016.